Analyticity of the energy in an Ising spin glass with correlated disorder: Proof of Theorem

 Equation (\ref{eq:Cbound1}) is then simplified as

 As stated in Lemma \ref{lemma} below, the number of possible connected graphs involving the bond $(01)$ is bounded as

 where $c_1$ and $c_2$ are positive constants.
 We therefore obtain

-which converges for sufficiently small $K_2$.
+The upper bound of $k$ runs to infinity in the thermodynamic limit, but the summation clearly converges for sufficiently small $K_2$.
 Uniform convergence follows this absolute convergence of an upper bound, proving analyticity of the left-hand side $C_{01}(K_1,K_2)$ as a function of $K_1$ if we regard $K_1$ as a complex number in the neighborhood of the origin.

 $\square$ \\

 {\em Remark.} The proof remains valid when $\tau_{01}$ is replaced by the product of a finite number of bond variables.

 \begin{lemma} The number of graphs in $Q_1$ is bounded as in Eq.~(\ref{eq:Nbound}). \end{lemma} This is Lemma 3.3 of Ref.~\cite{Osterwalder1978} and is a plaquette version of the well-established bound for the number of connected graphs with variables on the bonds (edges), not on plaquettes, as described, for example, in Exercise 5.3 of Ref.~\cite{Friedli2017}.
 It is straightforward to replace bonds with plaquettes to derive the above Lemma.